William Pinkney Turner: Are John & Hannah Turner your parents? Post 2

 My original post on the search for William’s parents can be found Here – it was written January 4th of this year.
 Since writing it I have decided to make follow-ups in order for a better continuation of information.
 The more you look and study the facts – the more of a chance to find a piece of info you have over-looked!

-Before I go any further, I’d like to add all I know on John & Hannah Turner
+Before I go any further, I’d like to add all I know about John & Hannah Turner

 |Free White Persons – Males – 20 thru 29:||1 John Turner|